Leopard-2019/WordGuessGames/README.md

 # WORD GUESS GAME #

-A game call Word Guess has been created in the web browser.
+A game called Word Guess has been created in the web browser.
 The theme for this game is Rock Bands.

 ![](assets/images/WordGuess1.png)